BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 using       struct       while
 ```

-You don't have to memorize this list.
-In most development environments, keywords are displayed in a different color; if you try to use one as a variable name, you'll know.
+You don’t have to memorize this list.
+In most development environments, keywords are displayed in a different color; if you try to use one as a variable name, you’ll know.

 ## Expressions and statements